What to look for in a caravan levelling app

 OzLevel Caravan is a Progressive Web App built specifically for the Australian caravan levelling workflow.
 It reads your phone's accelerometer to measure exact roll and pitch, then guides you through every step in the correct sequence — survey while hitched, drive onto ramps for roll correction, unhitch prompt, then exact millimetres of jockey wheel travel for pitch correction.

-The free tier gives you real-time roll and pitch readings with millimetre rise calculations.
-Pro adds the ramp block calculator for your specific ramp brand, hands-free audio guidance, tandem axle advisory, and the full five-phase guided wizard.
+The free tier gives you the full six-step guided wizard, real-time roll and pitch readings, jockey wheel travel in mm, and tandem axle support.
+Pro adds the exact ramp step calculator, hands-free audio guidance, hitch memory, and Pair Mode (two-device live display).
 One payment of $9.99 AUD — no subscription, no annual fee.

 What's good